Skip to content

 5. Copy the Endpoint which should match the following syntax: https://azure-cognitive-XXXXX.openai.azure.com/.

-1. Log in to the Lightrun plugin in the IDE.
+1. Log in to the Lightrun Administration Portal.

 Private Azure model config

-6. Paste the parameters you copied in Stage 1 from Azure AI Foundry.
+5. Paste the parameters you copied in Stage 1 from your Azure AI Foundry environment.

 Parameter Description